mateo-io/facebook-birthday-scraper/README.md

 ## Facebook Birthday Scraper Chrome Extension

-Chrome extension for scraping your friend's birthdays into a JSON or a CSV format.
+Chrome extension for scraping your friends' birthdays into a JSON or a CSV format.